 Actress | Pixels

 Jacqueline Samantha Titone was born in 1974 in Coral Springs, Florida, to Lila Titone and Joseph Titone.
-She began modeling during high school and eventually became nationally, and internationally, known for modeling such clothing for big name companies.
-Jackie was later introduced into the acting ...
+She began modeling during high school and eventually became known nationally and internationally for modeling clothing for big name companies.
+Jackie was later introduced to the acting world, by ...

 14. Jackie Cruz

 Jackie Cruz has been singing and acting her whole life, and has entertained thousands with her unique sound, and artistic skills on screen with her roles on Netflix's #1 series, Orange Is the New Black (2013) as Flaca.